aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync_events.md

 You can define your handlers for different event types using the `app.on_publish()`, `app.async_on_publish()`, and `app.on_subscribe()` methods.

+By default, the resolver processes messages individually.
+For batch processing, see the [Aggregated Processing](#aggregated-processing) section.

 === "getting_started_with_publish_events.py"

     ```python hl_lines="5 10 13"
     --8<-- "examples/event_handler_appsync_events/src/getting_started_with_publish_events.py"
     ```

+    1. The `payload` argument is mandatory and will be passed as a dictionary.

 === "getting_started_with_subscribe_events.py"